Stratus-TEST/stratus-actions/README.md

 ## About

-The `stratus-actions` repository is designed to simplify and standardize workflows across projects by providing a central source of reusable composite GitHub Actions.
+The `stratus-actions` repository is designed to simplify and standardize workflows across projects by providing a central source of reusable composite and Docker-based GitHub Actions.
 Each action is defined within its own folder at the repository root, making it easy to reference them directly from any repository.

 ### Key Benefits

 - **Reusable**: Use the same action in multiple workflows and repositories, improving consistency.
 - **Public Access**: As a public repository, actions here can be used in both public and private/internal repositories.
-- **Containerized Actions**: Some actions (like build-scope-analyzer) are distributed as Docker containers for maximum compatibility and reproducibility.
+- **Containerized & Composite Actions**: Includes both composite and Docker-based actions for maximum compatibility and reproducibility.
 - **Version Control**: Keep track of changes to actions across repositories, ensuring stability with tagged versions.
 - **Simple and Reliable**: Actions use GitHub's native features without external dependencies.
+- **Robust Test Workflows**: All actions are covered by automated test workflows for reliability.

 ## Repository Structure